akhil2510/akhil2510/README.md

-- 🌱 I’m currently learning Nodejs, PostgreSQL ,JAVA .
+- 🌱 I’m currently working with  Nodejs, PostgreSQL ,GO .

 - 👨🏻‍🤝‍👨🏻 I’m looking to collaborate on backend devlopment using JAVA